Sucerquia/ASE-PLUMED_tutorial/MD.md

 In this tutorial, we implement Well-Tempered Metadynamics.

  **NOTE**
-If you want to use a set up from a typical plumed file ([`plumedLJ.dat`](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/plumedLJ.dat), for this example) for the plumed actions, you can replace the `setup` variable assignament in the previous code by
+If you want to use a setup from a typical plumed file ([`plumedLJ.dat`](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/plumedLJ.dat), for this example) for the plumed actions, you can replace the `setup` variable assignment in the previous code by

 ```python
 setup = open("plumedLJ.dat", "r").read().splitlines()